This accessibility statement applies to the International Training Programme (ITP) website: www.bmitpglobalnetwork.org.

 If you need any assistance or information to help you plan a visit to the Museum, please contact us:

-You can also read our Accessibility at the Museum page for more information.
+You can also read the Accessibility at the Museum page on our main website for more information.

 Technical information about our websites’ accessibility